subhu-darkknight72/OperatingSystems_Lab/README.md

 Note: Ignore race conditions for now as they will be addressed in the next assignment.

-## Assignment 4 : push-updates mechanism for social media using threads.
+## Assignment 4 : push-updates mechanism using threads.
 - **Question 1:** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
 The client displays the date and time on the screen, and terminates.
 - **Question 2:** Write a simple TCP iterative server and client to evaluate arithmetic expressions